 "I shall next explain how the polished finish is to be accomplished in places that are damp, in such a way that it can last without defects.
 First, in apartments which are level with the ground, apply a rendering coat of mortar, mixed with burnt brick instead of sand, to a height of about three feet above the floor, and then lay on the stucco so that those portions of it may not be injured by the dampness."

 Remnants of old Roman damp proof courses still exist today.

 Historical References from the UK

 From 1877 the use of damp proof courses became mandatory in the UK, however references in books and specialist publications go back as early as 1844.
 Here are some historical references from the UK describing the existence of rising damp, along with recommended solutions on how to overcome it.

 The Builder was a journal of architecture published between 1843 and 1966.
 Issues from year 2 (1844) mention dampness rising from the ground due to capillary attraction.
-As a solution, it recommends the use of slate inside the walls, to prevent the ascent of moisture up the walls.
+As a solution, to prevent the ascent of moisture up the walls, it recommends the use of slate inside the walls.

 This professional textbook from 1851 is a practical manual written for architectural students, engineers, contractors and builders.

 Dedicating a whole chapter to dampness, including to the prevention of rising damp, stressing the importance of separating the foundations from the rest of the wall with a damp proof course, to stop the upward migration of dampness.